marco262/my_wiki/data/waterdeep/gm_notes/false-hydra.md

 <script type="module">
-    import {init_links, init_visual_aid, init_soundboard} from "/static/js/common/visual_aid_backend.js";
+    import { init_visual_aid, init_soundboard } from "/static/js/common/visual_aid_backend.js";
-    init_links();
     init_visual_aid();
     init_soundboard();
 </script>

 # Introduction

 The PCs are visited one late night by Lord Jared, who chats with them about their lives, catching up, yadda yadda...
-But abruptly at some point he announces me has to leave, and with a knowing smile he says, "You're about to be called upon by a friend in need."
+But abruptly at some point he announces he has to leave, and with a knowing smile he says, "You're about to be called upon by a friend in need."

 A knock will sound on the door, and when the PCs look back to Lord Jared, he'll be gone.
 At the door is a very concerned Volo.
 He tells the PCs he'll need their help, but he also needs a drink.
 When he's had a glass of wine, he says he has a friend in the town of Reed's Hollow who he corresponds regularly with, and [her last letter](^dragon_heist/quinns_letter_1.jpg) was concerning.
 He shows the party the letter, and it appears to be a simple correspondence letter.
 When the party asks him about it, he just looks more perturbed, saying maybe he's overreacting after all, but he'd appreciate it if they went to the village and checked in on her.

-On the brightside, he recommends they stay at the Thrush's Song inn, as it has the best meat pies in town.
+On the bright side, he recommends they stay at the Thrush's Song inn, as it has the best meat pies in town.

 # Reed's Hollow